IMETALH/learning-terraform/README.md

 # Learning Terraform
-This is repository for the LinkedIn Learning course Learning Terraform.
 The full course is available from [LinkedIn Learning][lil-course-url].

 ![Learning Terraform][lil-thumbnail-url]